Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Manitoba is using the Pfizer and Moderna vaccines for First Nations people aged 30 and up and others aged 50 and up.
 These are available through a few channels including so-called supersites in larger communities.
 Health officials plan to continue reducing the age minimum, bit by bit, over the coming months.

-Manitoba opened its vaccination program Wednesday to all front-line police officers and firefighters across the province, regardless of age.
+Manitoba has also opened its vaccination program to all front-line police officers and firefighters, regardless of age.

-The province is also planning to release a list of high-risk zones on Friday.
-Any adults who live in those zones will be eligible, as will workers in those areas in certain jobs that involve dealing with the public, such as teachers, grocery store workers and restaurant employees.
+People 18 and over who live or work with the public in hot spot COVID-19 zones can also book appointments.
+The zones include the Winnipeg neighbourhoods of Downtown East, Point Douglas South and Inkster East.

-Manitoba has now given at least one dose to roughly 26 per cent of the population aged 18 and over.
+Manitoba has given at least one dose to roughly 26 per cent of its adult population.
 The province estimates all adults in the province could have a first dose of by mid-June.

 Additional health-care workers are eligible for shots: staff in private doctors' offices, private digital imaging clinics, community labs and the Saskatchewan cancer agency.